dparedesh/susy-statistical-interpretation/README.md

 where every list is defined like:  ```[nom, up, down]``` , where ```nom``` is the nominal value of the SF and ```up``` and ```down``` are the **relative systematic variations** of the SF.

-This is a usual work, when bkgs are normalised in a CR and their normalisation factors are extrapolated to SRs but the fits in the CR and SR are not simultanous.
+This is a usual work when bkgs are normalized in a CR and their normalization factors are extrapolated to SRs but the fits in the CR and SR are not simultaneous.

 # How to run jobs in lxplus batch?<a name="batch"></a>

-Assume you are in `python` dir...
+Assume you are in the `python` directory.

 Jobs in batch are only supported for the `--fit` option.
-Currently only `HTcondor` in `lxplus` and `IHEP cluster` are supported.
+Currently, only `HTcondor` in `lxplus` and `IHEP cluster` are supported.

 In order to submit the jobs to batch you just need to add the options `--batch  --extra <syst:bsub,queue:8nh,storage:20000>` to the main command line.
 At least `syst` and `queue` must be provided, `storage` is optional.